 Regaining health following an accident, surgery, stroke or a chronic illness is often best accomplished in your own home.
-Sunshine provides the medical side of home care.
+Sunshine provides the medical side of home care through compassionate staff.

-Sunshine Home Health thinks that healing and well-being are best achieved when a patient's familiar home lifestyle is maintained during treatment.
-At home rehabilitation is extremely beneficial because people are surrounded by family, friends, neighbors and even pets; allowing their minds and bodies to focus on healing.
+Sunshine Home Health believes that healing and well-being are best achieved when a patient's familiar home lifestyle is maintained during treatment.
+At-home rehabilitation therapy is extremely beneficial because people are surrounded by family, friends, neighbors and even pets; allowing their minds and bodies to focus on healing.

 Our local nurses are also available by phone 24 hours a day to answer questions or concerns.
-Secure technologies help us streamline our process while in a patient's home and enables us to provide more concentrated time with the patient — not on paperwork.
+Secure technologies help us streamline our process while in a patient's providing home health care and enables us to focus concentrated on with the patient — and not on paperwork.

 Sunshine Home Health's Firm Footing program is focused on safe mobility and fall prevention and takes into account current mobility, vestibular impairments and peripheral neuropathy.
 We assess every person for fall risk upon admission and immediately act on that fall risk if identified.